-If you don't spend all the money in your health care reimbursement account on eligible expenses you have incurred during the year, under IRS rules you must forfeit any amounts that are leftover.
+- The money in your Employee Choice Account comes from the company.
+The money in the health care flexible spending account (if you choose to use it) is provided by you, through before-tax payroll deductions from your pay. - If you don't spend all the money in your health care flexible spending account on eligible expenses you have incurred during the year, under IRS rules you must forfeit any amounts that are leftover.
 If you have money left in the Employee Choice Account, on the other hand, you can roll it over into an Employee Choice Account for the next year, up to the plan limits-and any amounts over those limits can be transferred into your Retiree Choice Account.

-You can choose to use both the Consumer Choice Option's Employee Choice Account and the health care reimbursement account, if you wish.
+You can choose to use both the Consumer Choice Option's Employee Choice Account and the health care flexible spending account, if you wish.
 However, you should be aware of some rules that apply if you use them together.

-- If you elect the Consumer Choice Option and you contribute to the health care reimbursement account (HCRA), you must first use the money in your HCRA to pay eligible claims before you can use the Employee Choice Account.
-This is because the HCRA money will be lost if not used by the end of the year (due to IRS rules), while the Employee Choice Account credit can be rolled over to the next year. - However, you can use the health care reimbursement account to pay for many expenses that aren't eligible to be paid using the Employee Choice Account.
-These include: - --- Prescription drugs (the portion of the cost not paid by your prescription drug coverage). - Dental care not paid for by your dental coverage, such as your percentage share of expenses. - Vision care not paid for by your vision coverage, such as Lasik surgery. - Over-the-counter medications used to treat an injury or illness, such as allergy medicines, cough and cold medicines, and pain relievers.
-(Over-the-counter medications used to promote general good health such as nutritional supplements and vitamins, or cosmetic treatments such as teeth whiteners, are not eligible.) - In addition, you can use the HCRA to reimburse yourself for all or any portion of your full Consumer Choice Option deductible (primary deductible + Employee Choice Account + secondary deductible).
+- ➡ If you elect the Consumer Choice Option and you contribute to the health care flexible spending account (HCFSA), you must first use the money in your HCFSA to pay eligible claims before you can use the Employee Choice Account.
+This is because the HCFSA money will be lost if not used by the end of the year (due to IRS rules), while the Employee Choice Account credit can be rolled over to the next year. - ➡ However, you can use the HCFSA to pay for many expenses that are not eligible to be paid using the Employee Choice Account.
+These include: - ▶ Prescription drugs (the portion of the cost not paid by your prescription drug coverage). - ▶ Dental care not paid for by your dental coverage, such as your percentage share of expenses. - > Vision care not paid for by your vision coverage, such as Lasik surgery. - ▶ Over-the-counter medications used to treat an injury or illness, such as allergy medicines, cough and cold medicines, and pain relievers.
+(Over-the-counter medications used to promote general good health such as nutritional supplements and vitamins, or cosmetic treatments such as teeth whiteners, are not eligible.) - In addition, you can use the HCFSA to reimburse yourself for all or any portion of your full Consumer Choice Option deductible (primary deductible + Employee Choice Account + secondary deductible).

-Timing Your Claims if You Participate in the HCRA
+Timing Your Claims if You Participate in the HCFSA

 With the Consumer Choice Option, you are always in control of the timing and sequence of claims submission or reimbursement by Tri-Star.
-If you want to use the health care reimbursement account to pay for expenses that are not eligible under the Consumer Choice plan-such as Lasik surgery or overthe-counter medications-you will have to plan carefully.
+If you want to use the health care flexible spending account to pay for expenses that are not eligible under the Consumer Choice plan-such as Lasik surgery or over-the-counter medications-you will have to plan carefully.
 To ensure that you can pay for these expenses with before-tax dollars, you must submit these specific claims (which are not eligible under the medical plan) for reimbursement prior to submitting the claims that are eligible for reimbursement from the Employee Choice Account.